timblair/cv/README.md

 goals of the project in hand.
 I also have experience working at senior management level, including elements of strategic planning.

-I have a passion for ensuring that developers are working as effectively and efficiently as possible, as well as constantly learning.
-I have organised and run hack days and tech talks, and this interest also extends to teaching outside the work environment: I have recently become an accredited trainer for CodeClubPro, which exists to assist primary school teachers in learning the new Computing Curriculum to be taught in schools from September 2014.
+The languages I have spent most time with over the past few years are Ruby and ColdFusion, but during that time I have also spent time using Perl, Java and JavaScript, and am generally happy learning and working with any imperative language.
+I have plenty of experience working with MySQL and Redis as datastores, memcached for application caching, and RabbitMQ for messaging and job-processing systems.
+I have recently been spending time investigating Go as a system language, and have a strong interest in using it further.

 I am a keen sportsman: in 2013 I took part in a 2-day race across Scotland on foot and by bike to raise money for Epilepsy Research UK, and have competed at